-1. Of the 71 ducats listed in his current receipt book, he stipulates that there should be 100 masses sung.
+1. The 71 ducats listed in his current receipt book should be spent on the singing of 100 masses.
 Of these 50 should be for his soul and 50 for that of his wife.
 For each there should be two candles on each altar.
 As soon as the first mass for his soul has been sung, two persons of good character should be sought to obtain pardons (in Assisi?), one for his soul and one for that of his wife.

 2. He intends that the principal (300 ducats) he has invested with the Provveditori al Sal for the dowry of his figliola Maria be used for either her earthly or her heavenly wedding.
 Maria is ordered to remain with Giovanna, his wife and her mother.
 Giovanna is to receive the interest (6%) from the invested ducats and to use the income for Maria’s sustenance until such time as she marries or enters a convent.

 3. In the event that Maria should die prior to such an event, the principal should go to Giovanna.
-From it she should retain 100 ducats and distribute the rest as follows:
+From it she should retain 100 ducats and distribute the remaining 200 ducats as follows:

 3a.
 60 ducats (at the rate of 10 each) to Berti’s mother, his sister, and his brothers (apparently four in number);

 3b.
-140 ducats to the church of San Giovanni in Bragora, which assumes the obligation to invest them at a favorable rate and to spend 2 ducats for a memorial mass on the anniversary of his death each year;
+140 ducats to the church of San Giovanni in Bragora, which assumes the obligation to invest them at a favorable rate and to spend 2 ducats for a memorial mass on the anniversary of his death each year.

-4. If the church should decide to otherwise reinvest the money or to convert the bequest to capital, then the remainder should be put in the charge of the piovano or his successor, who should then select a productive investment.
+4. If the church should decide to reinvest the money in another manner or to convert the bequest to capital, then the remainder should be put in the charge of the piovano or his successor, who should then select a productive investment.

 No provision is made for a distribution in the event of the death of Giovanna, whose separate dowry of 500 ducats is noted.